Mark Noble: 2020–21 season

-A week before the start of the 2020–21 season, Noble, as club captain, voiced his anger at the sale of West Ham player, Grady Diangana.
+A week before the start of the 2020–21 season, Noble, as club captain, voiced his anger at the sale of West Ham player Grady Diangana.
 On Twitter, Noble wrote "As captain of this football club I'm gutted, angry and sad that Grady has left, great kid with a great future".
 His views were supported by defender Arthur Masuaku and many West Ham fans who expressed dissatisfaction with club owners David Sullivan and David Gold.

-Noble signed a new one-year contract on 9 March 2021 and announced that the 2021–22 season would be his final as a West Ham player.
+Noble signed a new one-year contract on 9 March 2021, and announced that the 2021–22 season would be his final stint as a West Ham player.
 On 10 April 2021, in a 3–2 home win against Leicester City, Noble made his 400th Premier League appearance.

 2021–22 season

-On 16 September 2021, Noble came on as an 83rd-minute substitute for goal scorer and Hammers vice-captain – and captain of the fixture until being replaced – Declan Rice in a 2–0 away win over Dinamo Zagreb, making his first Europa League group stage appearance and his seventh European appearance for the club overall.
+On 16 September 2021, Noble came on as an 83rd-minute substitute for goal scorer and vice-captain – and captain of the fixture until being replaced – Declan Rice in a 2–0 away win over Dinamo Zagreb, making his first Europa League group stage appearance and his seventh European appearance for the club overall.